Parry-Zhuo/DeliberatePracticeTimer/README.md

 ![image](https://github.com/user-attachments/assets/175ad7cf-2beb-4612-9dc2-9def5fd5e8ba)

 ### Data Logging and Analysis
-All session data is automatically uploaded to a Google Sheet using the Google Sheets API.
-Allowing users to track performance over time and identify trends and adjust their practice for better results
+All session data is automatically uploaded to a Google Sheet using the Google Sheets API where data is saved on the cloud allowing users to log in data from different computers.
+Users can then track performance and identify trends to improve their practice for better results.

 ![image](https://github.com/user-attachments/assets/4fd05cb5-8357-47de-8a18-e4678ad196ae)